tbpalsulich/NYU-BusTracker-Android/readme.md

 BusManager.
 Tests for connection between stops generally go through BusManager, as well.

 * Every JSON file (segments, routes, stops, times) is cached when retrieved (except for bus locations).
-But, background network calls should be made after returning the cached data to ensure data shown to the user is up to date.
+Background network calls are made to ensure data is up to date.

 * [Adapters](https://github.com/tpalsulich/NYU-BusTracker-Android/tree/master/NYUBusTracker/src/main/java/com/palsulich/nyubustracker/adapters)
 are required to display the list of stops and times.
 Stops can be selected as the start or end, or